The following information is intended as a guide for landlords and tenants participating in a hearing under the Residential Tenancy Act.

 Do all parties receive notice of a rental hearing?

-Yes, the Rental Office will mail or email the Notice of Hearing to the parties involved.
+A Notice of Hearing will be sent to the parties by email, mail, or another method approved by the Director.
 The Notice will state the date and time of the hearing.
-Due to COVID-19, all rental hearings are being held by telephone.
+All rental hearings are being held by telephone.
 Instructions for telephone hearings can be found here.

 What if I cannot participate in a hearing?

-If you are unable to participate in your hearing, contact the Rental Office to request a postponement of the hearing.
-You can also have someone represent you at a hearing if you are unable to participate or feel more comfortable having someone else speak for you.
+If you are unable to participate in your hearing, you must contact the Rental Office to request a postponement of the hearing.
+You may also have someone represent you at a hearing if you are unable to participate or feel more comfortable having someone else speak for you.
 You can still provide a written statement.

 May I have someone else participate with me at the hearing?